SalesforceCommerceCloud/commerce-sdk/README.md

 ### @commerce-apps/exchange-connector

 The exchange-connector package downloads RAML files from Anypoint Exchange to build the SDK.
 It is used by the generator but not the generated SDK.
-Read more about the exchange-connector package[here](./packages/exchange-connector/README.md).
+Read more about the exchange-connector package [here](./packages/exchange-connector/README.md).

 ## Setup